OpenFAST/openfast/docs/source/install/install_cmake_linux.rst

 Building OpenFAST with CMake on Linux and Mac
 =============================================

 We describe here how to install OpenFAST (or any of its modules) using the `CMake <https://cmake.org>`_ build system on Linux or Mac OS systems.
 Separate `CMake <https://cmake.org>`_ documentation is provided for Windows Cygwin users: see :numref:`install_cmake_cygwin`.
+Also, some template build scripts are available in ``openfast/share``.

 Required software for building OpenFAST
 ---------------------------------------